kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. They are inhibited by 1a afferents
 	E. They are located in the posterior horn of the spinal cord

-#### Answer: E. They are located in the posterior horn of the spinal cord - ?
+#### Answer: E. They are located in the posterior horn of the spinal cord - *FALSE* = B. They are inhibited by descending motor tracts - TRUE
+- γ motor neurons are located in the anterior grey horn of the spinal cord and motor nuclei of the cranial nerves.
+These stimulate contraction of intrafusal fibres in muscle spindles to regulate their activity.
+The γ motor neurons are controlled primarily by the neurons in the descending motor tracts from the brain.
+Most of these neurons are inhibitory, although some are excitatory.
+Afferents from the muscle spindles (1a afferents) and the Golgi tendon organs do not synapse with the γ motor neurons.

 ### Q2.98
 The transmembrane voltage changes that take place during an action potential result from changes in the permeability of the membrane to specific ions; the internal and external concentrations of these are maintained in an imbalance by the cells.
 Minimally, an action potential involves a depolarisation, a repolarisation and finally a hyper-polarisation.
 The _repolarisation phase of an action potential_ is a result of: